1936 in the United Kingdom

 Events from the year 1936 in the United Kingdom.

 This year is notable for the death of George V early in the year, the accession of his son Edward VIII to the throne and his subsequent abdication, resulting in the accession to the throne of his younger brother George VI (previously Albert, Duke of York).
+1936 in the United Kingdom is also known as the Year of the Three Kings.